-Students who need to leave school before the end of the school day should bring a note for early dismissal to their homeroom teacher upon arrival to school.
-Upon the return of the student to school, the student should submit written documentation in the form of a note or medical excuse.
+Students who need to leave school before the end of the school day should bring a note for early dismissal to the attendance officer upon arrival to school.
+Upon the return of the student to school, the student should submit to the attendance officer written documentation in the form of a note or medical excuse.
 However, parents should make every attempt to schedule appointments at times that do not interfere with the school day.